roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.17_World_Religions/Bhuddism/Day 1 Bhuddism.md

 ---

-practice detatchment
+practice detachment

-recognize the impermenance of your sentiment
+recognize the impermanence of your sentiment

 ---

+What is your 8fold path?

+* what are 8 things that you think leads to a happy, satisfied life?